CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 #### <a id="sort"></a>5.
 Sorting the tasks by using a specific criteria: `sort`
 Format: sort `[NAME]`/`[START_TIME]`/`[END_TIME]`/`[IMPORTANCE]` `[ASCENDING]`/`[DESCENDING]`

-The Sort Command

-> * Sort the tasks according to name, start time, end time or importance in descending or ascending order
+You will be able to sort the tasks according to name, start time, end time or importance in descending or ascending order
-> * acceptable input for
+> * Acceptable input for Sort Command
 > * `NAME`: n, Name, `Start Time`: s, start, `End Time`: e, end, `Importance`: i, importance
 > *  `ASCENDING`: ASC, ascending, ascend, `DECENDING`: DESC, descending, descend
 > * All sort keywords are non-case sensitive, ie, `Importance` is `importance`